 So the Great British Bake Off ended last week and Helen and I are delighted that some of the great bloggers who bake still want to continue baking and showcasing them as part of our GBBO series.
 Therefore, to co-incide with the fact that BBC 2 are showing GBBO Master Class episodes this week, Helen and I will be opeing a linky for the whole of November for you to join in and link up a bake inspired by a theme shown during the entire series 4.
 Maybe you always wanted to try breadsticks, or you fancy making an Opera cake but didnt have the time.
 Maybe you fancy perfecting macarons after throwing your first attempt in the bin (yes that was me!), or perhaps you just want to revisit a bake you really enjoyed making again.
-Of course this weeks Master Class shows will also reveal the creations that Mary and Paul would have baked had they been competing in the bake off, which again offers you more culinary creations to try your hand at.

 On tonights TV Master Class Bake Off show, Mary’s Whole Orange Cake was featured which is a 4-layered sponge cake made using a whole orange which is boiled first to soften and then, once the pips are removed, is blended to make the zesty flavour for the cake.
 Of course being a Mummy Mishaps, I wanted to make my own version of this cake because for one thing I did not have all the exact same ingredients and I wanted to add some cocoa powder to make if a chocolate orange cake in place of the spices that Mary includes as I figured this would go down better with my family.